liberapay/liberapay.com/README.md

 Configuration
 =============

-When using `make run`, Gittip's execution environment is defined in a `local.env` file, which is not included in the source code repo.
-If you `make run` you'll have one generated for you, which you can then tweak as needed.
+When using `make run`, Gittip&rsquo;s execution environment is defined in a `local.env` file, which is not included in the source code repo.
+If you `make run` you&rsquo;ll have one generated for you, which you can then tweak as needed.
-Here's the default:
+Here&rsquo;s the default:

     CANONICAL_HOST=localhost:8537
     CANONICAL_SCHEME=http